 - Where is most of the audience located?

-- How many clicks can they generate with swipe ups?
+- How many clicks can they generate through their social channel?

 - What formats deliver the best reach and impressions?